krosenfeld/pyfcf/README.md

 README
 ======
 `pyfcf` is a package to create standardized, publication quality matplotlib figures.
+It is partcularly useful for creating figures where the axis are a specfic size, allowing standardization between figures in e.g., papers, charts, or posters.

 # Installation